A not-so-strange term coming from somewhere: An abstract setting and the model example

-where~$\nu$ is the unit normal to~$\T^n\setminus H_\eps$ that points inside~$H_\eps$.
-In Problem~\eqref{eigenvalue}. the eigenvalue appears both in the equation and the boundary condition, as is the case for other eigenvalue problems, see e.g.~\cite{vonBelowGilles, Girouard_et_al}.
-However, Problem~\eqref{eigenvalue} differs from the ones considered in~\cite{vonBelowGilles, Girouard_et_al} in that the eigenvalue~$\lambda(\eps, \, \kappa)$ appears \emph{with different signs} in the equation and in the boundary condition.
+where~$\nu$ is the unit normal to~$\T^n\setminus H_\eps$ pointing inside~$H_\eps$.
+In Problem~\eqref{eigenvalue}, the eigenvalue appears both in the equation and the boundary condition --- a situation considered in, e.g.,~\cite{Shkalikov, vonBelowGilles, Girouard_et_al}.
+However, Problem~\eqref{eigenvalue} differs from the ones considered in~\cite{Shkalikov, vonBelowGilles, Girouard_et_al} in that the eigenvalue~$\lambda(\eps, \, \kappa)$ appears \emph{with different signs} in the equation and in the boundary condition.